How To Get an Interest-Only Mortgage as a First-Time Buyer

 - Sufficient regular income to cover the monthly repayments during times when the property is unoccupied

-For some borrowers who can’t afford a mortgage in the area in which they live, buying an investment property in a cheaper area is a way of getting onto the property ladder.
+For some borrowers who can’t afford a mortgage in their area, buying an investment property in a cheaper area is a way of getting onto the property ladder.

-If you’re considering this, keep in mind that lenders will expect your rental income to cover a minimum of 125% of the mortgage payments – in some cases, up to 140%.
+If you’re considering this, keep in mind that lenders expect your rental income to cover a minimum of 125% of the mortgage payments.
+In some cases, up to 140% is required.

-One sticking point for first-time buyers is that most buy to let lenders prefer you to have some letting experience.
-Without that, your pool of lenders will be diminished and you will need a rock solid business plan to convince specialist lenders that their investment is sound.
+One sticking point for first-time buyers is that most buy-to-let lenders prefer you to have some letting experience.
+Without that, your pool of lenders will be diminished, and you will need a rock-solid business plan to convince specialist lenders that your investment is sound.

-If considering this route, it’s essential you speak to a buy-to-let mortgage broker before applying.
+If considering this route, you must speak to a buy-to-let mortgage broker before applying.

 We're so confident in our service, we guarantee it.